flycheck/flycheck/CONTRIBUTING.md

 * `test:integration:html`: [html-proofer][]

-We recommend that you install all tools for `verify:*` with `gem install travis rubocop markdownlint` if you intend to work on Flycheck over a longer time.
+We recommend that you install all tools for `verify:*` with `gem install travis rubocop mdl` if you intend to work on Flycheck over a longer time.

 [Rubocop]: https://github.com/bbatsov/rubocop
 [markdownlint]: https://github.com/mivok/markdownlint